 All graduation requirements for Dayton Public Schools are defined on the main DPS website HERE.

-7th Grade Cluster Leader (TBD)
+7th Grade Cluster Leader (Linda Hitchcock)

-8th Grade Cluster Leader (TBD)
+8th Grade Cluster Leader (Douglas Hitchcock)

-The College Promise program will provide a life changing opportunity for up to 50 Montgomery County students a year.
-These students, whose lives have been impacted by poverty, will be identified and selected during their 8th grade year.
+The College Promise program will provide a life-changing opportunity for up to 50 Montgomery County students a year.
+These students, whose lives have been impacted by poverty, will be identified and selected during their 8th-grade year.
 Each student will be supported through high school by a caring adult mentor who will meet with them weekly for 40 to 60 minutes at school and through programming offered by the College Promise Program and our college and university partners.
-The selected students, upon the successful completion of high school and the meeting of the entrance requirements of Sinclair, Wright State University, and other 4 year university partners, will be awarded scholarships that allow them to attend college at little or no cost to them or their families.
+The selected students, upon the successful completion of high school and the meeting of the entrance requirements of Sinclair, Wright State University, and other 4-year university partners, will be awarded scholarships that allow them to attend college at little or no cost to them or their families.

-Each College Promise student who fulfills their pledge will earn a scholarship opportuntiy to attend Sinclair Community College to earn an Associate's Degree.
+Each College Promise student who fulfills their pledge will earn a scholarship opportunity to attend Sinclair Community College to earn an Associate's Degree.
 Those who successfully complete their 2-year degree will earn a scholarship to Wright State University or other 4-year university partners to earn their Bachelor's Degree.

 Information materials are available in the counseling office at Stivers.
 Student applications can be found online at www.mcocp.org.

-Sinclair College's Young Scholars is a program where students can go to sinclair for free upon graduation from high school.
+Sinclair College's Young Scholars is a program where students can go to Sinclair for free upon graduation from high school.
 The purpose of the program is to prepare students for college.
-Students whose parents do not have either an associates or bachelors degree are eligible.
+Students whose parents do not have either an associate's or bachelor's degree are eligible.
 For more information, call 512-3730.

 content coming soon....